 Observing EYFS teaching: what to look for

-Be clear on what effective teaching looks like, and find examples of prompts to help you when carrying out lesson observations.
+Know what effective teaching looks like in the EYFS and find examples of prompts to help when carrying out lesson observations.

 Contents